About GCIR

 Mission

-We galvanize philanthropy to advance immigrant justice and belonging.
+We mobilize philanthropy to advance immigrant justice and belonging.

 Values

-Our work in the philanthropic sector is grounded in the following values:
+Our work is grounded in the following values:

 What We Do

-From briefings and publications to consultations and convenings, we inform funders about policy developments and help them make the connection between their priorities and immigration.
+GCIR works with more than 130 member institutions, the 1,200 individual grantmakers in our network, immigrant justice movement leaders, and other philanthropic affinity groups to advance immigrant justice and belonging.
+From briefings and publications to consultations and convenings, GCIR’s thought leadership and expertise enable funders to respond to policy developments, adapt to demographic trends, engage with cross-sector partners, and make the connection between their priorities and immigration.
 We connect funders from around the country to one another, catalyzing coordinated and collaborative grantmaking for maximum impact.
-And we encourage philanthropic institutions to assert their voice in the public discourse, via joint public statements, their own communications, and submission of public comments on proposed rules and regulations.
-Our work has informed and mobilized hundreds of millions of dollars to support immigrant communities across the country.
+Our work has mobilized hundreds of millions of dollars to support immigrant and refugee communities across the country.

 Major Areas of Work

-In addition to briefings, strategy meetings, consultations, and biennial convenings, GCIR’s major areas of work include:
+In addition to briefings, strategy meetings, consultations, publications, communications, and biennial convenings, GCIR leads the following efforts:

 California Immigrant Integration Initiative (CIII): Since its inception in 2007, this funder table has provided the infrastructure for California funders to be on the leading edge of philanthropic response.
 Between 2016 and 2019 alone, CIII helped California funders deploy $323 million to address critical issues facing immigrant communities across the state.